Theduzh/portfolio/README.md

 # Welcome to my Digital Portfolio

-This is where I put my completed projects for view.
-Feel free to have a look around
+This is where I put my completed projects for view. \n Feel free to have a look around.